Shereen Ratnagar

-Career
+Education and Career

 Ratnagar was educated at Deccan College, University of Pune.
 She studied Mesopotamian archaeology at the Institute of Archaeology, University College London.
 She was a professor of archaeology and ancient history at the Centre for Historical Studies at the Jawaharlal Nehru University, Delhi.
 She retired in 2000, and is currently an independent researcher living in Mumbai.
 She is noted for work on investigating the factors contributing to the end of the Indus Valley Civilization.